 Non-penetrative sex - is sexual activity that does not include penetration of the vagina, mouth or anus.

 Before having any type of sex, you should talk to your partner about what you both want and are ready to do.
 Safer sex starts with consent.

 Contraception refers to products or methods that can help to prevent pregnancy.

-When you have penetrative sex, using condoms is the best way to prevent getting STIs.
-However, there are also other types of contraception you can use with condoms to stay healthy and avoid getting pregnant.
+When you have penetrative sex with someone with a penis, using condoms is the best way to prevent sexually transmitted infections.
+There are also other types of contraception you can use to stay healthy and avoid getting pregnant.

 Types of contraception

 There are many types of contraception.
 We have listed the most common ones below, as well as the pros (good things) and cons (bad things) about each of them.

 Male condom – The male condom is a thin tube of rubber that is put on an erect (hard) penis before sex.
 When used correctly, male condoms can be 98% effective in preventing pregnancy and STIs.

 Male condoms are sold at supermarkets, pharmacists and petrol stations and are often given out for free at family planning clinics and doctors’ surgeries.

 Female condom – The female condom is a soft rubber pouch with a ring at one end that is placed inside the vagina.
 When used correctly, female condoms can be 95% effective in preventing pregnancy and STIs.